sanskarchand/python-projects/worldShifter/README.txt

     graphics : Platformer graphics (Deluxe) by Kenney Vleugels (www.kenney.nl)

 ||WARNING!!!||
-    This game is written using vim editor and its autoindent feature.
-    If you try to run this usind IDLE, you will get an error message.
-    If the .py files are viewed using any other editor like gedit, you can see that the indentation is irregular.

-    So, to play the game, you must RUN THE .py FILES DIRECTLY FROM THE TERMINAL / COMMAND LINE
+    To play the game, you must RUN THE .py FILES DIRECTLY FROM THE TERMINAL / COMMAND LINE as the IDLE may show indentation erros.

+HOW TO PLAY:
+    run menu.py

 case No_MENU:
     To design a new level, use levelEditor/editor.py